 What will it do?

-It should be active on promoting uptake from the gut, reabsorption from the kidneys and mobilization from bone.
+It should be active on promoting uptake from the gut, re-absorption from the kidneys and mobilization from bone.
 It may also activate Mg-channels in muscle and neural tissues where Mg is especially vital to normal functioning.
-One target is likely to be the Mg transporter gene for TRPM7.
-Since Mg plays a vital role in numerous biochemical reactions and pathways, it is also likely that magnetonin will influence many normal and disease processes.
+Likely targets include Mg transporter genes such as TRPM7.
+Since Mg plays a vital role in over three hundred (300+) biochemical reactions and pathways, it is also likely that magnetonin will influence many normal and disease processes.

 Where is it Produced?

-If similar to calcitonin, it will likely be found in more concentrated form in the parathyroid glands.
+If similar to calcitonin, it will likely be found in a more concentrated form in the parathyroid glands.
 It may also be produced in less concentrated amounts in key target tissues.
 In anadromous fish (like salmon), the target tissues are likely in the gills and ultimobranchial body, those tissues involved in electrolyte regulation.

 To identify the hormone, determine its structure and various analogs and to develop patentable commercial forms that may be licensed for commercial development.

 How to Participate?

 One of the possible ways to participate would be through a sponsorship program.
 Another would be as research collaborator.

 Revised: February 16, 2024